Every post at Genics Blog starts as a draft. In this section you’ll learn how to create a draft post.

 Omit any of the variables if you don’t want to use them!

-layoutdefines what kind of page it will be (here, a
+layoutdefines what kind of page it will be (for articles, always keep it

 titleis the title of the post that will be shown in bold at the blog.